glm729/code-examples/README.md

 introducing a small set of sub-tests for a couple of operations, but I didn't go too deep there.

 #### Other languages

 I am definitely open to learning more programming languages, though I have not tried lower-level languages.
-I have tended to stick to high-level languages.
-As such, while I am still curious to learn, it will likely take me quite a bit longer to get the hang of lower-level languages, such as C or Fortran.
-For high-level languages, I have been playing around and working with Ruby.
-I am now starting to learn HTML, CSS, and JavaScript at work, for designing a web-style interface for data handling, analysis, and visualisation.
+I have tended to stick to high-level languages, or scripting languages.
+As such, while I am still curious to learn, it will likely take me quite a bit longer to get the hang of lower-level languages, such as C or FORTRAN.
+For high-level languages, I have been playing around and working with Ruby and Julia, and I've been doing some HTML, CSS, and JavaScript at work, for designing a web-style interface for data handling, analysis, and visualisation.

 ### Editor